lborgman/mm4i/README.md

 # Mindmaps 4 Internet

-Mindmaps that you create and edit in your mobile phone.
-Or in your desktop computer.

-MM4I (Mindmaps 4 Internet) offers that.
-        No installation required - since it is a web page.
+> MM4I (Mindmaps 4 Internet) is a mindmapping tool accessible directly through your web browser, designed to work both on mobile phones and on desktop computers.
+You can create and edit mindmaps without needing to install any software, and your work is stored locally for offline use.
+Key features include the ability to **visually enhance nodes** with **notes**, **search** nodes and notes, **dynamically link nodes** (through the search function), and a **visual undo/redo history**.

-        You can start it here:
+You can start MM4I here:

 <a href="https://mm4i.vercel.app/mm4i.html">
     <!-- https://lborgman.github.io/mm4i/mm4i.html" -->